rehierl/node-tree-outliner/algorithm-about.md

 <!-- ======================================================================= -->
 ## HTML-4 heading elements

-In HTML-4, any heading element is defined to introduce (i.e. mark the beginning of) a new section.
+In HTML-4, each heading element is defined to introduce (i.e. mark the beginning of) a new section.

 Note that there seems to exist no explicit definition which states when such a